Storytelling and community building for people with disabilities

 Amplifying voices

-In response to this, Maryam Bandukda has been building on the work she did through her PhD to empower more individuals and communities in different parts of the world.
+In response to this, Maryam Bandukda has been building on the work she undertook during her PhD to empower more individuals and communities in various parts of the world.

 “This work is looking not only at extracting people's stories, but how we effectively engage communities and develop skills,” Bandukda explained.
 “The idea is that the process should be helpful for people – we want to empower them and teach them how to tell their own stories.”

-Bandukda’s PhD involved a significant amount of qualitative research to interview blind and partially sighted people about their experiences of open and public spaces.
+Bandukda’s PhD involved a significant amount of qualitative research, including interviews with blind and partially sighted individuals about their experiences of open and public spaces.
 This led Bandukda to coin the PLACES framework (PLan, ACcess, Engage and Share) and to develop the Sense Maps platform, where disabled users will eventually be able to share information on accessibility and the experience of different spaces.
-There was a strong appetite among the disabled individuals she worked with to become a more active part of initiatives like this, and to help shape the direction of things that matter to them.
+There was a strong appetite among the individuals she worked with who had disabilities to become more active participants in initiatives like this and to help shape the direction of things that mattered to them.

-Based on this, Bandukda is working with partner organisations in different parts of the world to build skills and capacity for disabled people to be more empowered.
-One of these projects is working with people with upper limb differences in Sierra Leone, partnering with Koalaa, which makes a variety of upper limb prosthetic devices.
-They will be working together to discuss how the prosthetics affect their day to day lives, as well as their perceptions of themselves in relation to their disabilities.
+Based on this, Bandukda is working with partner organisations in various parts of the world to build skills and capacity for people with disabilities to be more empowered.
+One of these projects involves working with individuals with upper limb differences in Sierra Leone, in partnership with Koalaa, which manufactures a range of upper limb prosthetic devices.
+They will be working together to discuss how the prosthetics affect their day-to-day lives, as well as their perceptions of themselves in relation to their disabilities.

 Sharing experiences and stories in this way is the first step towards helping individuals to learn the skills they need to tell their own stories.
-The partner organisations Bandukda is working with are devising ways for disabled people to learn these skills.
+The partner organisations Bandukda is working with are devising ways for people with disabilities to learn these skills.
 This will involve workshops, interviews and discussions.
-Storytelling is not necessarily only through the spoken word either, and the teams are exploring ideas for craft workshops to run in communities where there are strong crafting traditions.
+Storytelling is not necessarily limited to the spoken word, either, and the teams are exploring ideas for craft workshops to run in communities with strong crafting traditions.

 Next steps

-Building storytelling skills among disabled individuals is a crucial step towards helping them to advocate for the things they need.
+Building storytelling skills among individuals with disabilities is a crucial step towards helping them advocate for their needs.
 This could be for provisions and assistive technology, or facilities for education or employment.
 The partner organisations also want to discuss questions such as what disability inclusion means for individuals in specific communities.